AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------
 - Updated documentation and ``CMakeLists.txt`` to required 3.14 or higher
 - Updated how ``openCV`` is included to avoid false Xcode warnings about the library not being installed
-- Added CNN module for image processing as well as a pre-trained model (read by the module) that allows to extract center and apparent diameter from Mars images.
-Module and model found in :ref:`centerRadiusCNN`.
+- Added :ref:`centerRadiusCNN` for doing CNN-based image processing as well as a pre-trained model (read by the module) that allows to extract center and apparent diameter from Mars images.
 Note that for now this module is only built on macOS systems.
 As we are able to test on other platforms we will include it there too.
+- Added :ref:`scenario_CNNAttOD` to illustrate the use of the CNN-based image processing

 Version 1.8.1
 -------------